compassdigital/journey-builder-activity-template/README.md

 ### Configuring Voucherify

-All the customers going trhough this Activity (Those who quilified on the Journey) will get created/updated with the following metadata:
+All the customers going through this Activity (Those who quilified on the Journey) will get created/updated with the following metadata:

 ```
 "metadata": {
     "origin": "Journey",
     "code": {{PromoCode}}
 }
 ```

 Where `{{PromoCode}}` refers to the Promo Code set up in the Activity window.

 The next step is to configure Voucherify to create a Customer's segment, then a Voucher code and finally to set up the Validation rules for the Vaucher.